chaaalyy/2_Channel_DCMotor_Servo/README.md

 My own parts of the code are licensed under GNU GENERAL PUBLIC LICENSE V3.0

 I added two config jumpers to give you more flexibility:
-J1 decides, if two or one input channels should be used (one: two motors synchronized, two: each motor controlled separately) J2 in single channel mode: which channel to use, in two channel mode: you can swap the channels Of course, it´s also possible to control just one motor: config dual channel and just don´t use the 2nd one ;)
+J1 decides, if two or one input channels should be used (one: two motors synchronized, two: each motor controlled separately).
+J2 in single channel mode: which channel to use, in two channel mode: you can swap the channels.
+Of course, it´s also possible to control just one motor: config dual channel and just don´t use the 2nd one ;)

 Created with ST´s cubeIDE 1.3 , hardware config via integrated cubeMX.
 Unused GPIOs are all set to GPIO_output without further label to get better emf stability.
 Used pins are marked and should be clearly visible via the cubeMX configuration.